esikm/Pillow/docs/handbook/image-file-formats.rst

 TIFF
 ^^^^

-Pillow reads and writes TIFF files.
+Pillow2 reads and writes TIFF files.
 It can read both striped and tiled images, pixel and plane interleaved multi-band images.
 If you have libtiff and its headers installed, PIL2 can read and write many kinds of compressed TIFF files.
 If not, PIL2 will only read and write